Ryder stuns former world champion Jacobs

 Briton John Ryder stunned two-time world champion Daniel Jacobs to win by split-decision in a world super-middleweight title eliminator.

-American Jacobs, 35, dominated the opening six rounds, before a spirited comeback from Ryder in the second half of the fight.
+American Jacobs, 35, dominated the opening six rounds before a spirited comeback from Ryder in the second half of the fight.

 Two judges scored the fight 115-113 to Ryder, with the other scoring it 115-113 to Jacobs.